 No explanation is given as to why or how this rejection of grace could happen.
 But rejection is presented as a real possibility, one that God has done everything needed to prevent.
 If there are those who reject Christ and their salvation, it will not be due to any lack or limit of God’s grace.
 So we, sharing in the very heart of God, can also be those “not wanting any to perish, but all to come to repentance” (2 Peter 3:9).

 Jesus’ life and ministry provides the motivation for every aspect of our life, including our participation in mission and ministry with Jesus.
 The love of Christ compels us to take part in what Jesus is doing in the world through the Spirit.
 Out of love we declare the gospel and invite all people to receive and embrace it.
 In doing so, we hope what is true of them already in Christ will be experienced by them personally in faith.
 Like Jesus, we desire all to participate and receive all the benefits of Christ now.
 Then they, too, can join in Jesus’ ongoing mission to draw others into a living relationship with their Lord and Savior.
 What greater joy and privilege could there be?

 Our participation now in Jesus’ love and life bears good fruit and personal joy that stretch into eternity.
 As we welcome the truth of the gospel, we can’t help but worship our Lord and Savior!

 Following are some basic precepts of the theology presented in this booklet.

-- The Triune God created all people to participate through the vicarious humanity of Jesus Christ in the love relationship enjoyed by the Father, Son and Spirit.
+- We were created so that we could participate in the love relationship enjoyed by the Father, the Son and the Holy Spirit.

 - In Christ, humanity is loved and accepted by the Father.